comyar/CZWeatherKit/README.md

 # Contributing and Terms

 If you would like to contribute to this project, please try to follow the coding style of the rest of the project.
-I have a somewhat particular (Ok, very particular...) coding style and would like new features to match.
 Also, I would appreciate if you add unit tests for anything you add (especially new services!).
 Last but no least, these are the general terms:

 * The project is under the BSD license.